reasonwithoutrestraint/site/README.md

         - Constructivism About Reasons
         - Coming to Terms with Contingency : Humean Constructivism About Practical Reason
         - Evolution and the Normativity of Epistemic Reasons
-    - Opt: J. Rawls, “Kantian Constructivism in Moral Theory”
+    - (Opt) J. Rawls, “Kantian Constructivism in Moral Theory”
     - Christine Korsgaard, “The Sources of Normativity”
-    - Opt: Justin D’Arms, “Two Arguments for Sentimentalism in Ethics”
+    - (Opt) Justin D’Arms, “Two Arguments for Sentimentalism in Ethics”

 - Humean Theory of Motivation
     - (against) Finlay 2007, (see "Four Faces of Moral Realism" for citation)